ravijainpro/ulogx/_posts/2020-01-02-Hunt-for-UI-Bugs-via-Render-engines.md

 * If you come across a bug or an issue you need to test whether the same bug appears in another non-Firefox browser.
 If you do not encounter with the same problem in any other browser you've found a bug that can be reported.
 Well done!

 * Lastly you need to report the bug by filling out this [form](https://webcompat.com/issues/new?label=type-hunt-from-home).
 You need to be elaborative about the bug you've discovered including all the necessary steps to demonstrate the bug.
 If you're having a [Github](https://github.com/) account you can report issues with that so that you can answer the follow-up questions just in case.
+Happy hunting!

+This post was authored by [Ujwal Kumar](https://www.linkedin.com/in/ujwalkr/) and [Shresth Singh ](https://www.linkedin.com/in/shresth-singh-7aa062175/).
+For any queries you can also contact  [Ravi Jain](https://www.linkedin.com/in/ravijainpro/).